bugcrowd/templates/templates/cross_site_scripting_xss/stored/privileged_user_to_privilege_elevation/template.md

 For a reflected XSS vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
 -->

-Below is a screenshot demonstrating the injected JavaScript executing at {{url}}.
+The screenshot below demonstrates the injected JavaScript executing at {{url}}.

 {{screenshot}}